zKillboard/RedisQ/README.md

 ##### Something changed with the way RedisQ works, help?

 As of August, 2025, a change has been implemented such that the /listen.php endpoint redirects to /object.php with an objectID for your next package.
-Be sure that whatever tool you are using can accomodate redirects.
+Be sure that whatever tool you are using can accommodate redirects.

     https://zkillredisq.stream/object.php?objectID=NotRealObjectID